 Get Your Girl Power Conference

-The Women’s Resource Center is offering the 2nd “Get Your Girl Power” Conference for fifth-grade girls on Tuesday, March 3 in Bayfield.
-This conference is to encourage more young girls to embrace their intelligence and commit to staying in school.
+The Women’s Resource Center offered the 4th annual “Get Your Girl Power” Conference for fifth-grade girls on Friday, April 8th at Bayfield Elementary.
+This conference is to encourage more young girls to embrace their intelligence, strength and body image.

 - Media literacy